Château Thivin - Cuvée Zaccharie 2016 (Magnum)

 Food and wine pairings

-An excellent wine to accompany a fine cut of beef.
-It pairs very well with Comté and Beaufort cheeses, as well as goat's cheeses...
+An excellent wine to pair with a nice cut of beef.
+It pairs beautifully with Comté and Beaufort cheeses, as well as goat cheeses...

 Bettane & Desseauve